-A comprehensive course that integrates personal growth and self-understanding with personal and professional choices.
-The course will cover selfadvocacy and positive communication skills; assessing assumptions, biases, and what we take personally; evaluating our individual and societal values and ethical standards; considering our personal family history and its impact on us; and appraising our cross cultural competence.
-Emphasis on self-knowledge, its value and affect on our lives.
+A comprehensive course that integrates personal growth and self-understanding with personal and professional choices, this course will cover selfadvocacy and positive communication skills; assessing assumptions, biases, and what we take personally; evaluating our individual and societal values and ethical standards; considering our personal family history and its impact on us; and appraising our cross cultural competence.
+Emphasis is placed on self-knowledge, its value and effect on our lives.